golang/proposal/design/6282-table-data.md

 		m.mat.Data[r*m.mat.Stride+c] = v
 	}

-From the user’s perspective:
+From the user's perspective:

 	v := m.At(i, j)
 	m.Set(i, j, v)

-The major benefits to this approach are that the data is encapsulated correctly -- the structure is presented as a table, and panics occur when either dimension is accessed out of bounds -- and that speed is preserved when doing commons matrix operations (such as multiplication), as they can operate on the slice directly.
+The major benefits to this approach are that the data are encapsulated correctly -- the structure is presented as a table, and panics occur when either dimension is accessed out of bounds -- and that speed is preserved when doing common matrix operations (such as multiplication), as they can operate on the slice directly.